28 / 11 / 2012

 Before that he had a long career with in the cargo divisions of a series of major carriers, starting with BOAC in 1960 before stints at South African Airways and Alitalia.

-.
+However, this year is a particularly important for the company he founded, as ATC became part of the international ECS Group.
 It is a move, which is consistent with the great mentor’s vision, insists Sauro Martinelli, Glauco’s son – who now heads the operation.

 “It has always been a family business and I am attached to my father’s vision,” reveals Sauro.